NuSTAR Observations of AGN with Low Observed X-ray to [OIII] Luminosity Ratios: Heavily Obscured AGN or Turned-Off AGN?: Discussion

 \subsection{Scaling Relations}

-The X-rays from an AGN originate from the corona, which is located very close to the central black hole.
-In contrast, the MIR emission from the torus and the [\ion{O}{3}] emission from the NLR originate from much further out.
-Therefore, if an AGN deactivates the corona will fade out well before the torus and NLR do.
+The hard X-ray continuum from an AGN is believed to originate from the corona, located very close to the central black hole \citep[$\leq$~0.1pc][]{2017ApJ...844...21I}, which translates to a light-crossing time of the corona of less than 3 months, and it is known from observations that the corona can vary in timescales of days \citep[e.g.,][]{2014MNRAS.443.2746W,2015ApJ...806..149K,2020ApJ...898L...1R}.
+In contrast, the MIR emission from the torus and the [\ion{O}{3}] emission from the NLR originate from much further out could only vary {\it much} more slowly.
+Therefore, when an AGN deactivates, the corona will fade out well before the torus and NLR do, on timescales far shorter than theirs (i.e. days vs. decades and centuries).
 We therefore expect a recently deactivated AGN to have an intrinsic X-ray luminosity well below that which is expected based on its [\ion{O}{3}] and MIR luminosities.
-If in contrast the AGN is merely heavily obscured, we would expect to find an intrinsic X-ray luminosity consistent with its [\ion{O}{3}] and MIR luminosities.
+If, in contrast, the AGN is merely heavily obscured, we would expect to find an intrinsic X-ray luminosity consistent with its [\ion{O}{3}] and MIR luminosities.

-In Figure \ref{fig:Proposal_plot_updated_LOIII} and Figure \ref{fig:Proposal_plot_updated_Lx} we progressively plot updated [\ion{O}{3}] luminosities and the intrinsic 2-10 keV luminosities of our sample atop the original data from \citet{2017ApJ...846..102M}.
-The red line is the mean $L_{\rm [OIII]}$ vs $L_{2-10}$ relation for Seyfert 1 galaxies in the 12 $\mathrm{\mu m}$ sample.
-The blue line is from \citet{2015MNRAS.454.3622B} and represents the mean $L_{\rm [OIII]}$ vs $L_{2-10}$ correlation for the Seyfert galaxies in their sample.
-It is noteworthy that if we had started with the updated [\ion{O}{3}] luminosities, NGC 5005 would not have been in our sample.
+In Figure \ref{fig:Proposal_plot_updated_Lx} we plot the intrinsic 2-10 keV luminosities of our sample on \ref{fig:Proposal_Plot}.
+The red line is the mean $L_{\rm [OIII]}$ vs $L_{2-10}$ relation for Seyfert 1 galaxies in the 12 $\mathrm{\mu m}$ sample, and the dashed red lines represent one dex above and below it.
+It is derived from the observed luminosities in \citet{2017ApJ...846..102M}.
 Most of the galaxies lie within 1 dex of the mean relation when the intrinsic 2-10 keV luminosity is considered.
 NGC 3982 does lie more than one dex above it.
 However, it is still placed within the scatter of the other Seyfert 2 galaxies in the 12 $\mathrm{{\mu m}}$ sample.
 NGC 4922 is more than 1 dex below the mean relation.
-But by far the furthest away galaxy is NGC 3627, located more than 2 dex below from the mean correlation.
-Since the corona is much smaller than the NLR, it is possible these offsets from the mean relation are due to recent increases or decreases in the energy output of the central engine.
-If these offsets are taken as evidence of recent rising/fading, then the change has occurred over the past 100s-1000s of years.
+But by far the furthest outlying galaxy is NGC 3627, located more than 2 dex below from the mean correlation.
+This makes it the strongest candidate for its corona having faded relative to the luminosity inferred from the NLR.